top of page

 During your stay at our inns, we highly recommend that you visit the Louisbourg Lighthouse.
 You will appreciate the stunning view of the Harbour and the sound of powerful waves crashing onto the rocks.

 A unique, vintage venue represented the Cape Breton musical experience from the 17th century.
-Featuring a range of artists from amateurs to professionals, the Louisbourg Playhouse always delivers top-notch live acoustic performances in a warm and welcoming atmosphere to fully immerse yourself in the sound of Cape Breton.
+Featuring a range of artists from amateurs to professionals, the Louisbourg Playhouse always delivers top-notch live acoustic performances in a warm, welcoming atmosphere that fully immerses you in the sound of Cape Breton.

 Don't miss out on a delightful getaway at Louisbourg!

 Our accommodations are more than just a bed and breakfast.
 We provide a unique historical experience, extensive knowledge of the local area, captivating fishing tales, and warm hospitality to all our visitors.
-Let's create an unforgettable vacation to experience the breathtaking attractions that Louisbourg offers.
-Reserve a room at Louisbourg Harbour Inn and Louisbourg Heritage House today!
+Let's create an unforgettable vacation to experience the breathtaking attractions of Louisbourg.

 CONTACT US